jdawgzim/AddRemoveSaUCE/README.md

 You only need to have addlist.txt and removelist.txt if you plan on using script options 2 and 5, respectively.

+The only thing you need from this GitHub is the batch script.
+Make a AddRemoveSaUCE.bat file and copy the text from this GitHub into it then run it.

 If you want to use options 3 or 6, then your USB drive needs to look like this (assuming it's mounted as your H: drive):